Democrats are having a banner recruiting year — and it could cost them

 What can Democrats do?

-Democrats are not sure what, exactly they should do about their overabudance.
-They don't want to discourage participation, not to mention the fact that Washington operatives don't exactly have a perfect record of identifying winners in the first place.
+Democrats are not sure what exactly they should do about their overabundance.
+They don't want to discourage participation, not to mention that Washington operatives don't exactly have a perfect record of identifying winners in the first place.

 Then there's the potential blowback in a party resistant to candidates being elected from on-high, rather than bottom-up, in the wake of the Clinton-Sanders battle.